resque/resque-pool/README.md

 * `WINCH` - send `QUIT` to each worker, but keep master running (send `HUP` to reload config and restart workers)
 * `USR1`/`USR2`/`CONT` - send the signal on to all worker parents (see Resque docs).

-`HUP` will no-op if you use a hash for configuration instead of a config file.
-So you should probably use a config file.
 After a `HUP`, workers that are no longer needed will be gracefully shutdown via `QUIT`.

 Other Features
 --------------